akhilpm/Automatic-Header-file-including/README.md

   i will trying to avoid this later)

 This program is not fully tested with all the cases.But it will work fine for moderate length codes.
-Sometimes it may detect stack smashing errors while including headers like '# include <sys/types.h>' (for the meth od socket)since it is declared in man page as ' #include sys/types.h        /* See NOTES */'. since there are some extra characters(/* see NOTES */) along with the header file.The code is simple and it requires further debugging to solve all the problems.But for almost all programs this will work fine.
+Sometimes it may detect stack smashing errors while including headers like '# include sys/types.h' (for the method socket)since it is declared in man page as ' #include sys/types.h        /* See NOTES */'.The error is because of some extra characters(/* see NOTES */) along with the header file.The code is simple and it requires further debugging to solve all the problems.But for almost all programs this will work fine.